A dynamic scheme for generating number squeezing in Bose-Einstein condensates through nonlinear interactions: Experimental Considerations

-Figure \ref{TW_compare} shows the results from the TW simulation for two different parameter regimes.
-The left column shows a case where there is excellent agreement between the multimode model and the two-mode analytic model.
-However, the right column shows a case where the comparison between the two models is poor, due to significant multimode dynamics preventing the system acting as a two mode system.
-The multimode dynamics is a consequence of the unequal scattering lengths, meaning that when atoms are created in state $|2\rangle$, they are no longer in a motional eigenstate of the system.
-These dynamics are relatively insignificant in first case, when only $0.25 \%$ of the atoms are transferred in the first coupling pulse.
-However, in the second case, $\sim 9\%$ of the atoms are transferred in the first coupling pulse, and the perturbation to the dynamics during the hold time is significant, even though the system is left to evolve for a much shorter time. {\it Discussion. ---} Detection of atoms with high quantum efficiency will be required in order to observe the squeezing.
+Detection of atoms with high quantum efficiency will be required in order to observe the squeezing.
 This is experimentally challenging, but has been demonstrated before \cite{esslinger, oberthaler_nature}.
-Furthermore, as the parameter space for the experiment is large, a good knowledge of the parameters such as trapping frequency and Rabi frequency is required such that theoretical modeling can predict roughly were to look for the squeezing.
-Apart from that, the scheme relies on having good control of optical dipole traps and microwave spectroscopy, and should be straightforward to implement.
 An addition effect that may degrade the squeezing is atomic loss due to inelastic collisions.
 Using the three-body recombination rates recently measured in \cite{ketterle_Na_dipoletrap}, we estimate that roughly $10\%$ of the atoms from state $|1\rangle$ (the state that we are not looking for squeezing) are lost during the $16$ ms hold time.
 However, a more important concern is the two-body inelastic collision rate, as it scales as $\int |\psi_0(\boldr)|^4 \, \dr$, that is, the same way as $\chi_{ij}$, the nonlinear interaction parameter, so reducing the atomic density will not help, as the lifetime due to collisions and the time taken to achieve squeezing scale identically.
 It was observed in \cite{ketterle_Na_dipoletrap} that with mixtures of different hyperfine states decayed on timescales of order several milliseconds.
 However, if the maximal stretched combination of states was used \cite{footnote1} (for example $|F = 1, m_F = 1\rangle$, $|F=2, m_F = 2\rangle$), lifetimes of several seconds were observed.
-Using this particular combination of states would allow for squeezing under our scheme, as it has $a_{11} \neq a_{12}$.
+Using this particular combination of states would allow for squeezing under our scheme, as it has $a_{11} \neq a_{12}$, and as these scattering lengths are similar one to the ones used in this paper, one would expect a similar amount of squeezing.

 It may be possible to create an intensity squeezed atom laser via a similar technique to that discussed in this Letter.
 By outcoupling two co-propagating hyperfine states, and interfering them at particular distance from the condensate, it may be possible to create intensity squeezing in one of the modes.
 However, this would require a species of atom with two magnetic field insensitive states, with scattering lengths $a_{11} + a_{22} \neq 2a_{12}$.
 This requirement could be avoided by using a separated beam path interferometer, as the effective $\chi_{12}$ goes to zero.
 However, it may be difficult to achieve the required mode matching in this case.